 I wonder if autism might be the metaphor for our new millennium, or at least our new millennium’s first decade.

 Autism is a psychological syndrome characterized by emotional shutdown.
+(UPDATE: see comments below about the fact that I didn’t know as much as I should have about autism when I wrote those words, or this entire article.)
 Severely autistic people shy away from human contact and social enjoyment, often absorbing themselves instead in repetitive tasks or private fascinations.
 They tend to be quiet but needy, warm but remote.
-They are not mentally retarded, and can be extremely smart and talented -- in fact it's hard to tell if autistic people are even victims of a disease, or rather just "different".
-To use a grossly reductive simile (not a metaphor, just to clarify), an autistic person simply doesn't seem to be running the same operating system as everybody else.
+They are not mentally retarded, and can be extremely smart and talented — in fact it’s hard to tell if autistic people are even victims of a disease, or rather just “different”.
+To use a grossly reductive simile (not a metaphor, just to clarify), an autistic person simply doesn’t seem to be running the same operating system as everybody else.

 The book is being marketed as a postmodern literary mystery, but I trust I won’t be spoiling anything when I say the book doesn’t actually offer much on the mystery front.
 We find out who the dog’s killer is halfway through the text, and the answer is simply blurted out to little effect.
 This is the author’s intention, though, because the book wants you to feel unbalanced, unsure of what’s going on.
 In short, the book wants you to feel autistic, and I think it succeeds.

 The book is also timely, because there is an alarming rise in the incidence of autism.
 WIRED magazine author Steve Silberman wrote an influential article a few years ago claiming that autism and autism-related syndromes like Asperger’s were becoming modern epidemics in some parts of America, especially areas like San Fransisco where there are many scientists, computer programmers and engineers.